ChimeraX docs icon

 measure convexity surf-model [ smoothingIterations N ] [ writeSurfaceData filename ] [ patches convexity-threshold ] [ key true | false ] palette-options

-Color a surface based on the convexity at each vertex, calculated as 2π minus the cone-angle spanned by the triangles incident at the vertex.
+Color a surface based on the convexity at each vertex, calculated as 2π minus the cone-angle (in steradians) spanned by the triangles incident at the vertex.
 Convexity values are smoothed by averaging with neighboring (edge-connected) vertices for a specified number of iterations (default 5).
 Smoothing is generally recommended, given that this definition of convexity is nonstandard and the unsmoothed values depend strongly on the triangulation: vertices surrounded by large triangles on a smooth surface will have sharper cone angles than vertices surrounded by small triangles.
 (Normalizing by triangle areas does not help because the patch around a vertex is often irregular in shape.)
 The surface vertex positions, normals, convexity values, and triangles can be saved to a text file with writeSurfaceData, where filename can be a pathname including the directory location.

 The remaining options relate to coloring.
 The patches option randomly assigns colors to contiguous patches of vertices with convexity values above the convexity-threshold.
 Otherwise (patches not used), the surface will be colored by the convexity value per vertex, with palette-options as described for color, except with defaults